OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 _Hrnchamd_ - Dehardcoding animation system in MWSE, allowing for new & advanced animation mechanics.
 Adding many new MWSE features to make my ideas a reality.
 _JaceyS_ - All magic effect icons currently in Vampyr, as well as the alternative icons found in the repository.
 _Kurp (Kurpulio)_ - All VFX seen in Vampyr.
 Without Kurp's help, this mod would be decidedly less cool.
 _Melchior Darhk_ - Steel & Silver Stakes.
 Blood serum models.
+Blood Transfuser gauntlet.
 _NullCascade_ - MWSE Lua and the tons of updates he has completed that made this mod possible.
 Continued help with MWSE.
 _RedFurryDemon_ - Wooden Stake